PavanRangani/docs/docs/prd/estate-plan/will.md

 Mockup //TODO

 - Message for no records available:
-  - For Guardian : `No First Guardian Available` & `No Second Guardian Avaialble`.
+  - For Guardian : `No First Guardians Available` & `No Second Guardians Avaialble`.
-  - Specific Bequests : `No Individuals Avaiable` & `No Charity Available`.
+  - Specific Bequests : `No Individuals Avaiable` & `No Charities Available`.
-  - For Trust & Second Trustee : `No Trust Available`  &  `No Second Trustee(s) Available`.
+  - For Trust & Second Trustee : `No Trusts Available`  &  `No Second Trustee(s) Available`.
 - Show this error message `Testamentary trust with same name already exists` in the Trust name field.